Subscribe To Roll-Kraft

 In other words, a mixture of science and art is still very prevalent today in this industry.
 For a Roll Forming Tooling design, considering all the variables and applying “theory” whenever possible is vital in producing a good running product, with minimal start-up problems.
 Because the roll forming process has a seemingly limitless capacity to produce complex profiles with just as many variables, a high percentage of designs are one-of-a-kind.
 This is why theory can only go so far.
 Past experiences, correctly applied, are still the key ingredients to the design and development of these applications.

-More commonly formed, or basic, shapes tend to have fewer variables and limitations, which in turn have higher levels of results which are both theoretical and repeatable.
+More commonly formed, or basic, shapes tend to have fewer variables and limitations, which in turn have higher levels of results that are both theoretical and repeatable.
 With this in mind, we will only scratch the surface in this “basic” design guide.
 The basics are essential for the beginning designer.

 2.0 DESIGN PROCESS OVERVIEW